veracode/veracode-flaws-to-issues/README.md

 ### `scan-results-json`

-**Required** The path to the scan results file in JSON format.
+**Required** (when not using API-based fetching) The path to the scan results file in JSON format.
 The scan type, Pipeline or Policy/Sandbox, is auto-detected based on the input file and imported issues are labeled appropriately.

+**Note:** This parameter is optional when using API-based fetching with `profile-name` or `sandbox-name`.
+If `profile-name` or `sandbox-name` is provided, the action will fetch findings directly from the Veracode API instead of using this file.
 |Default value |  `"filtered_results.json"`|
 --- | ---